-The Audit Committee of the Board of Directors is comprised of five non-employee directors, each of whom has been determined by the Board of Directors to be independent under the NYSE and SEC rules.
+The Audit Committee of the Board of Directors is comprised of four non-employee directors, each of whom has been determined by the Board of Directors to be independent under the NYSE and SEC rules.
 The Audit Committee's responsibilities are set forth in its charter.

 The Audit Committee oversees and reviews with the full Board of Directors any issues with respect to the Company's financial statements, the structure of the Company's legal and regulatory compliance, the performance and independence of the Company's independent registered public accounting firm and the performance of the Company's internal audit function.
-The Committee retains the Company's independent registered public accounting firm to undertake appropriate reviews and audits of the Company's financial statements, determines the compensation of the independent registered public accounting firm, and pre-approves all of their services.
-The Committee also periodically reviews the work performed by other public accounting firms retained by the Company to provide various financial and information technology services.
-The Company's management is primarily responsible for the Company's financial reporting process and for the preparation of the Company's financial statements in accordance with GAAP.
-The Audit Committee maintains oversight of the independent registered public accounting firm by discussing the overall scope and specific plans for their audits, the results of their examinations, their evaluations of the Company's internal accounting controls and the overall quality of the Company's financial reporting.
-The Audit Committee may delegate its duties and responsibilities to a sub-committee of the Committee.
+The Committee retains the Company's independent registered public accounting firm to undertake appropriate reviews and audits of the Company's financial statements, determines the compensation of the independent registered public accounting firms retained by the Company to provide various financial and information technology services.
+The Company's financial statements in accordance with GAAP.
+The Audit Committee maintains oversight of the independent registered public accounting firm by discussing the overall quality of the Company's financial reporting.
+The Audit Committee may delegate its duties and responsibilities to a sub-committee of the Company's financial reporting.

 The Audit Committee maintains oversight of the Company's internal audit function by evaluating the appointment and performance of the Company's Vice President of internal audit and periodically meeting with this individual to receive and review reports of the work of the Company's internal audit department.
-The Audit Committee meets with management on a regular basis to discuss any significant matters, internal audit recommendations, policy or procedural changes and risks or exposures, if any, that may have a material effect on the Company's financial statements
+The Audit Committee meets with management on a regular basis to discuss any significant matters, internal audit recommendations, policy or procedural changes and risks or exposures, if any, that may have a material effect on the Company's financial statements.

-The Audit Committee: (i) appointed and retained PricewaterhouseCoopers LLP ("PwC") as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2021; (ii) reviewed and discussed with the Company's management the Company's audited financial statements for the fiscal year ended December 31, 2021; (iii) discussed with PwC the matters required to be discussed by the Auditing Standard No. 1301, "Communication with Audit Committees," issued by the Public Company Accounting Oversight Board (the "PCAOB"); (iv) received the written disclosures and the letter from PwC required by PCAOB Ethics and Independence Rule 3526, "Communication with Audit Committees Concerning Independence," and has discussed with PwC its independence from the Company and its management; (v) discussed matters with PwC outside the presence of management; (vi) reviewed internal audit recommendations; (vii) discussed with PwC the quality of the Company's financial reporting; and (viii) reviewed and discussed with PwC the results of the audit of the effectiveness of internal control over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act").
+The Audit Committee: (i) appointed and retained PricewaterhouseCoopers LLP ("PwC") as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2022; (ii) reviewed and discussed with the Company's management the Company's audited financial statements for the fiscal year ended December 31, 2022; (iii) discussed with PwC the matters required to be discussed by the Auditing Standard No. 1301, "Communication with Audit Committees," issued by the Public Company Accounting Oversight Board (the "PCAOB"); (iv) received the written disclosures and the letter from PwC required by PCAOB Ethics and Independence Rule 3526, "Communication with Audit Committees Concerning Independence," and has discussed with PwC its independence from the Company and its management; (v) discussed matters with PwC outside the presence of management; (vi) reviewed internal audit recommendations; (vii) discussed with PwC the quality of the Company's financial reporting; and (viii) reviewed and discussed with PwC the results of the audit of the effectiveness of internal control over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act").

-In reliance on the reviews, reports and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board of Directors has approved, that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, for filing with the SEC.
+In reliance on the reviews, reports and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board of Directors has approved, that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022, for filing with the SEC.